General Acne FAQ

 Does makeup cause acne?

 No, makeup can increase the number of pimples, but it cannot cause the disease.
 That is because the makeup is clogging the follicles/pores.
-Using a non-comedogenic makeup might help to stop the clogs, but it’s not 100% sure.
+Using non-comedogenic makeup might help to stop the clogs, but it’s not 100% sure.

 Why do some acne products stop working?

 Like any drug, your body becomes acclimated, and you need more of it to continue.
-Your body knows the difference between natural and synthetic ingredients.
-That’s why the more natural the elements, the less likely your skin will become acclimated.
-Do only teenagers get acne?
-No. Most teens don’t have acne, just problem skin.
-Remember, acne is a chronic skin disease.
-Keep in mind there is a difference between acne and hormonal skin.
+Your body knows the difference between natural and synthetic ingredients, so the more natural the ingredients, the less likely your skin will become acclimated.

 Can Changing My Diet Help Prevent Acne?

 Maintaining a balanced diet and drinking plenty of water can help you keep clear skin.
 Several nutrients and vitamins are known to improve the skin.
-With sufficient amounts of these vitamins in your day to day diet, your skin will be equipped to fight off acne and inhibit the overproduction of oil.
+With sufficient amounts of these vitamins in your day-to-day diet, your skin will be equipped to fight off acne and inhibit the overproduction of oil.
 Vitamin A: Retinol is the naturally occurring form of Vitamin A. It is found in fish oils, liver, and dairy products.
 Vitamin A in plants is found in yellow/orange fruits and vegetables like carrots, yams, apricots, cantaloupe, and vegetables such as parsley, kale, and spinach.
 Retinol is known to help with cell turnover and can improve skin to stay smooth and acne-free.
 Vitamin E: Vitamin E is a powerful antioxidant.
 It protects your cells against free radicals, which are cell-damaging by-products of our metabolism.
 Vitamin E also helps the immune system and skin repair process.
 Natural sources of Vitamin E can be found in almonds, sunflower seeds, peanuts, broccoli, wheat germ, and vegetable oils.

-Vitamin B-2 helps alleviate stress, which in many cases can contribute to acne.
+Vitamin B-2 helps alleviate stress, which in many cases, can contribute to acne.
 Foods with B-2 include whole grains, fish, milk, eggs, meat, and leafy green vegetables.
-Vitamin B-3: Vitamin B-3 improves blood circulation that can, in turn, promote cell turnover and healthy skin.
+Vitamin B-3: Vitamin B-3 improves blood circulation, which can, in turn, promote cell turnover and healthy skin.
 Resources of Vitamin B-3 include peanuts, eggs, avocado, liver, and meats.
 Zinc: People with acne have been shown to have lower systemic levels of Zinc than those without acne.
 Zinc is an antioxidant that can boost the immune system.
 Zinc can help remove damaged tissue caused by acne, so the healing and repair of acne require Zinc.
 Zinc is vital for the skin’s repair functions; it also inhibits oil production.
 Zinc can be found in eggs, whole grains, nuts, mushrooms, and especially LEROSETT ®.

 Why does Benzoyl Peroxide have such a negative reputation ?

-Once acne pimples are gone, they often leave dark spots.
-That is what is called post-inflammatory hyperpigmentation.
-While these spots can eventually fade, their presence can be very frustrating.
-The American Academy of Dermatology states that benzoyl peroxide prolongs acne-induced hyperpigmentation, especially in darker skin tones.
-Since it does reduce bacteria in the pores, Benzole Peroxide has been linked to dehydrated and premature aging of the skin.
-The dryer the surface of the skin is, the older it appears.
-Here is what a few acne specialists have to say.
-They explain a common problem and one reason we do not use benzoyl peroxide, an acne treatment that has been around for more than 50 years.
-Some don’t mind BP, but why use it when LEROSETT® Clay is also effective with no added chemicals.
-LEROSETT® products make your skin healthier and fight off pimples too.
-If you feel parabens are a terrible thing, then BP is not the right choice.
-My sister and I are both estheticians and business owners, and we each have been doing professional skincare for 9yrs.
+My sister and I are both estheticians and business owners, and we have each been doing professional skincare for 9 years.
 We chose Gunilla of Sweden® for our clients because we wanted a result-oriented product for acne without using benzoyl peroxide.
-The reason for no benzoyl peroxide is that clients who had used it was now experiencing hyperpigmentation and thinning skin so, we felt strong about weaning them off.
+The reason for no benzoyl peroxide is that clients who had used it were now experiencing hyperpigmentation and thinning skin, so we felt strongly about weaning them off.
 When switching them over to LEROSETT®, our clients and we have found great success in their battle against acne, even the troublesome Adult cystic acne, which has helped build a strong trust between our clients and us.
 Thank you, Gunilla of Sweden®.

 Sincerely, Heather Ramsey and Jennifer Neves, Sacramento, Ca.